-2.1 Where a permanently excluded young person is allocated a place at the Linden Centre, pupils will be reintegrated to another mainstream school after a period of intervention of usually 12 weeks.
-A key element of the programme of work in the PRU will be regular assessments of behaviour and attitudes to ensure pupils are ready for return to school.

-- 2.2 The school which is permanently excluding a child will present the case to the first Fair Access Panel Meeting following the Pupil Disciplinary Committee meeting, having completed the 'Request for Additional Support' Form, Appendix 3, including the parental signature page with alternative schools identified.
+- 2.1 Where a permanently excluded young person is allocated a place at the Linden Centre or Kickstart, pupils will be reintegrated to another mainstream school after a period of intervention of usually 6-12 weeks.
+A key element of the programme of work in the PRU will be regular assessments of behaviour and attitudes to ensure pupils are ready for return to school. - 2.2 The school which is permanently excluding a child will present the case to the first Fair Access Panel Meeting following the Pupil Disciplinary Committee meeting, having completed the 'Request for Additional Support' Form, Appendix 4, including the parental signature page with alternative schools identified.
+The presentation should be led by the excluding school with updates from the current setting (normally the PRU) and feedback from the PDC.
 The Fair Access Panel will then recommend a school at which this child should be placed following a period of Assessment and Intervention.
 This will be under the terms of the Hard to Place protocol.
-This will allow The Linden Centre to work with the receiving school to prepare for re-integration. - 2.3 The Fair Access Panel will arrange for the re-admission of permanently excluded pupils or pupils at risk of permanent exclusion fairly among all schools.
-A permanently excluded young person will automatically reach the Hard to Place threshold.
+This will allow The Linden Centre or Kickstart to work with the receiving school to prepare for re-integration.
+It is recognised that for students who are permanently excluded beyond the Summer Term of Year 10, that it is unlikely that they will re-integrate back into mainstream provision during Key Stage 4. - 2.3 The Fair Access Panel will arrange for the re-admission of permanently excluded pupils or pupils at risk of permanent exclusion fairly among all schools.
 Once identified, the receiving school will be contacted by the LA.
-This will happen as soon as practically possible following the FAP Meeting. - 2.4 If the receiving school decides to apply a trial period for a reintegrated student, this should normally be no more than 6 weeks. - 2.5 The pro rata funding will transfer to the receiving school for the remainder of the year from the time the student is entered on roll, at the end of any trial period. - 2.6 In order to ensure a smooth and successful return to school for pupils, the School and other appropriate agencies will provide support through the Early Help planning process.
+This will happen as soon as practically possible following the FAP Meeting. - 2.4 The young person will go straight on roll at the receiving school and the receiving school will have the total points in the Hard to Place system adjusted accordingly. - 2.5 The pro rata funding will transfer to the receiving school for the remainder of the year from the time the student is entered on roll. - 2.6 In order to ensure a smooth and successful return to school for pupils, the School and other appropriate agencies will provide support through the Early Help planning process.
 The PRU will also support the reintegration where staffing permits. - 2.7 Where FAP considers that it is appropriate to the needs of the young person, an Inclusion Mentor from the Behaviour Support Team will be allocated to support this reintegration.
 There will be no charge to the receiving school for this support. - 2.8 A meeting should be arranged between the appropriate parties to ensure a smooth integration.
 The meeting should discuss previous difficulties and the strategies to be put into place in order to minimize a repetition in the new school.
 This meeting will take place as far in advance as possible before the pupil's return to school.